KSheeds1/Gym-Rat-Dictionaries/README.md

 ### **Adding an image or video URL:**

 Users have the option to upload an image or video URL to include with their definition.
-This can be done when creating a new definition by pasting the URL into the appropriate input field, or can be added at a later stage by adding the URL to the appropriate field in the edit definition form.
-Only URL's will be accepted into this input field to be uploaded to the database.
+This can be done when creating a new definition by pasting the URL into the appropriate input field, or it can be added at a later stage by adding the URL to the appropriate field in the edit definition form.
+Only URLs will be accepted into this input field to be uploaded to the database.
 The images or videos will not be displayed on the definition panel or the site but will be accessed in a new, external tab.
 This functionality was implemented solely to supplement the definitions and provide further visual context to the user.

 ![Image URL](static/images/README/url-img.png)